 Mandvi beach:

 Mandvi, a small town in south Kutch, 60 kms from Bhuj, has a pristine beach.
-It’s good to visit both in the morning and in the evening.
-I would suggest to spend at least one day here.
+Since it’s good to visit both in morning and in evening, I would suggest spending at least one day here.
 The beach is clean and mostly peaceful in the morning.
 Take a stroll during the tranquil hours and enjoy the cool breeze flowing from the Arabian sea.
-The beach brims with activities and street food in the evening.
-Take a camel ride if you like, have some street food (try the local popular delicacy dabeli).
 Huge windmills lining the beach are an interesting sight.
-And of course, not to forget the sunset over the horizon.

-{If you are a beach lover, please also read: beaches of Goa ||| Odisha ||| Coastal Karnataka
+{If you are a beach lover, please also read: beaches of Goa ||| Odisha ||| Coastal Karnataka}

 More attractions in Mandvi: